100Worries/MionixToiMotions/README.md

 # MionixToiMotions
 Integration of the Mionix Naos QG mouse with iMotions.
-This program looks to create a proper set of data based on availabe metrics from the Mionix beta API.
-This data can then be viewed in real-time as well as being available for PPG + GSR analysis in iMotions.
-Using a mouse with embedded biosensors allows labs utilizing iMotions to collect unobstrusive metrics from participants during in-lab studies.
+Sends data based on availabe metrics from the Mionix beta API - Making it available for standard PPG + GSR analysis in iMotions.